nfa-vfxim/docs/docs/maintenance.rst

 .. rubric:: Footnotes

 .. [#f1] Creating a new branch is only possible if the curator is added as a collaborator in GitHub or the project ownership is handed off to him/her.
-.. [#f2] It is important that you have a basic knowledge of the command line and now how to change the current directory.
+.. [#f2] It is important that you have a basic knowledge of the command line and know how to change the current directory.

 .. sectionauthor:: Bo Kamphues